raffaelj/eEKS/README.md

 Don't use this software if you dont't know what's going on.
 Don't use it on a public available web server.
 It's in a very early state with no security features.
 I use it in a local environment with [XAMPP][4].

+## Features of eEKS

+* all accounting data in one table with customizable categorization
+* basic overviews with filter functions (coming soon)
+* automation of "Anlage EKS" (coming soon)
+* ...

+## Code features compared to lazy_mofo/datagrid (all work in progress)

+* no javascript for basic functionality like delete or back link
+* no inline styles
+* duplicate existing dataset
+* multi-value column
+* i18n of number_format (dot or comma as decimal points etc.)
+* text align right for numbers and dates
+* template files

 ## Notes

 * grid_multi_delete works, but has no confirmation message